Antenatal Clinics are held by appointment at the Community Hospital, Shepton Mallet (Tel 01749 342378)

 These are held regularly as are school leavers sessions.

-You will receive notification of an appointment direct from the health authority.
+You will receive notification to make an appointment direct from the health authority.
 Please bring with you to the appointment your Personal Child Health Record (red booklet), your appointment card and your signed consent form.

 If you are unable to keep the appointment please let reception know in good time beforehand.